nbw/web/content/blog/posts/2022-11-11-partitioned_tests.md

 The tests for the app I'm working on take approximately 15-16 minutes. **So, how can we get that number lower?** ⌛

 [Faster test execution in Elixir](https://bartoszgorka.com/faster-test-execution-in-elixir) by Bartosz Górka is a great place to start if you're looking for tips.
-This post specifically is about their 4th recommendation: "partitions."
+This post specifically is about their 4th recommendation: **partitions**.

 ## Partition tests